-The applicable provisions of the United Kingdom Financial Services and Markets Act 2000 (the FSMA) must be complied with in respect of anything done in relation to the Notes in, from or otherwise involving the United Kingdom.
-This Offering Memorandum is for distribution only to, and is only directed at, persons who (i) have professional experience in matters relating to investments falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005, as amended, (the Financial Promotion Order), (ii) are persons falling within Article 49(2)(a) to (d) (high net-worth companies, unincorporated associations, etc.) of the Financial Promotion Order or (iii) are outside the United Kingdom (all such persons together being referred to as "relevant persons").
+The applicable provisions of the FSMA must be complied with in respect of anything done in relation to the Notes in, from or otherwise involving the UK.
+This Offering Memorandum is for distribution only to, and is only directed at, persons who (i) have professional experience in matters relating to investments falling within Article 19(5) of the Financial Services and Markets Act 2000 (Financial Promotion) Order 2005 (as amended, the Financial Promotion Order), (ii) are persons falling within Article 49(2)(a) to (d) (high net-worth companies, unincorporated associations, etc.) of the Financial Promotion Order or (iii) are outside the UK (all such persons together being referred to as "relevant persons").
 This Offering Memorandum is directed only at relevant persons and must not be acted on or relied on by persons who are not relevant persons.
 Any investment or investment activity to which this document relates is available only to relevant persons and will be engaged in only with relevant persons.